Genivia/ugrep/README.md

             Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily overriding the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
-Globbing is the same as --exclude-from=FILE and supports gitignore syntax, but directories are not automatically excluded from searches (use a glob ending with a `/' to identify directories to ignore, same as git).
+Matching files and directories located in the directory of the FILE and in subdirectories below are ignored.
+            Globbing syntax is the same as the --exclude-from=FILE gitignore syntax, but files and directories are excluded instead of only files.
+Directories are specifically excluded when the glob ends in a `/'.
 Files and directories explicitly specified as command line arguments are never ignored.
-This option may be repeated.
+This option may be repeated to specify additional files.
     --include=GLOB
             Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wildcards,